Skip to main content

 • Tools to self-examine and reflect on therapist identity, hidden biases, and privilege so as not to enact harm to clients

-• Strategies, practices, and clinical interventions that minimize power imbalances and promote equity and empowerment for all clients
+• Strategies, practices, and clinical interventions that minimise power imbalances and promote equity and empowerment for all clients

 • Risks and limitations associated with developing an inclusive practice